listenToRipley/python/Notes/VirtualEnv.md

 This folder will contain all required files to run a python application will be included inside of the venv folder.

+If you have questions about package/modules, [review modules](./Modules.md)

 ## Activate

 From your main folder run, `source venv/bin/activate`